sysbio-bioinf/TraqBio/README.md

-# iBioTraq
+# TraqBio

-iBioTraq enables a simple and flexible tracking of core unit projects.
+TraqBio enables a simple and flexible tracking of core unit projects.
 In addition classical laptop or desktop computers, it is also well usable from mobile devices like tablets and smartphones.

 * Admin and user roles for your staff